 MFOM is an internationally recognised benchmark of excellence, valued by healthcare employers worldwide.
-It is accredited by the Medical Council of Ireland as a leading knowledge-based assessment for occupational medicine in Ireland, and an essential component of Higher Specialist Training in Occupational Medicine and recognised by the General Medical Council in the UK.
+It is an essential component of Higher Specialist Training in Occupational Medicine and recognised by the General Medical Council in the UK.

 There is a guideline syllabus to assist with the preparation for the MFOM which is listed in point 5.4 below.
 The guidelines present a framework of topics which should be covered, but it is not intended to be exhaustive, and candidates should not limit their studies solely to these topics.